BenP1236691/BadTime/README.md

 ## Current Known bugs:
 - Reloads forever on close(alt+f4 etc.) hotkeys pressed (Just press z and it will work fine then)

+## Credits
+- My dad - for snapping when I put it on his PC
+- You!